FSipiano/newbieDictionary/README.md

 _”Navigate to the correct directory”_ = go to the right folder.

 #### The DOM -
+Stands for Document Object Model.
+Always in capitals like that.
+A place in the browser to see a page’s HTML, CSS, and JavaScript all working together like a happy little family.
+You can type in it and add stuff.
+Useful when making a website and you want something to look a particular way.

 See [Manipulating the DOM](#manipulating-the-dom--)

 #### Destructuring -